Table of Contents

 When you become an ecommerce seller, you quickly discover that there are many questions that you never thought about, but still must answer.
-For instance: What is the most efficient way to ship your inventory to a warehouse or fulfillment center?
+For instance: What is the most efficient way to ship your inventory to a warehouse or fulfilment centre?

-For Amazon sellers leveraging the Fulfillment by Amazon (FBA) service, the default method of distributing and shipping inventory requires the merchant to ship portions of their inventory to different fulfillment centers so that it’s spread out across different regions.
+For Amazon sellers leveraging the Fulfilment by Amazon (FBA) service, the default method of distributing and shipping inventory requires the merchant to ship portions of their inventory to different fulfilment centres so that it’s spread out across different regions.

 For some merchants, this can be expensive and time-consuming.
 Fortunately there is an alternative: Amazon’s Inventory Placement Service.

 In this article, we’ll cover what Amazon’s Inventory Placement Service is, how it works, its pros and cons, and how ShipBob can provide ecommerce merchants with an alternative to the Inventory Placement Service.

 The Inventory Placement Service is an inventory distribution service available to Amazon FBA sellers.
 It allows Amazon sellers to send their inventory to a single Amazon receiving or fulfilment centre, instead of having to send split shipments separately to multiple Amazon fulfilment centres in different locations.

 When you use Amazon’s FBA service, your seller central account’s default setting — the Distributed Inventory Placement option — dictates that you divide your inventory into multiple portions, and ship these portions to multiple different fulfilment centres.

 The idea behind this default is to distribute your inventory across different regions, so that your orders are shipped out from the fulfilment centre nearest to their destinations, which allows your customers to receive their orders faster.

 However, this default can sometimes force a merchant to ship inventory to Amazon facilities that are extremely far away, which greatly increases their inventory shipping costs.